Ergodicity Breaking and Scaling Relations for Finite-Time First-Order Phase Transition

-In this Letter, we study the scaling behavior of the excess work with the quench rate in the first-order phase transition.
-Using the mean-field Curie-Weiss model with a varying magnetic field as a paradigmatic example \citep{Fernandez_CommunMathPhys_2012,Collet_JStatPhys_2019,Meibohm_PhysRevLett_2022}, we uncover the scaling relation of the excess work with the quench rate as $W_{\mathrm{ex}}\propto v^{2/3}$ for small quench rates in the finite-time first-order phase transition.
-This replenishes our understanding about nonequilibrium thermodynamics in driven systems with phase transitions.
-Besides, we find that both the delay time $\hat{t}_{\mathrm{del}}$ and the transition time $\hat{t}_{\mathrm{trans}}$ scale with the quench rate as $v^{-1/3}$.
-The scaling laws should be valid for a large class of systems with the first-order phase transition since they do not depend on the details of the systems, but are a manifestation of the nonlinear nature of their dynamics.
+In this Letter, we study the ergodicity breaking \citep{Palmer1982} and the scaling behavior of the excess work with the quench rate $v$ in the first-order phase transition.
+Our focus is put on the interplay between the finite time of the quench process and the finite size of the system.
+Using the Curie-Weiss model with a varying magnetic field as a paradigmatic example \citep{Fernandez_CommunMathPhys_2012,Collet_JStatPhys_2019,Meibohm_PhysRevLett_2022}, we find the $v^{2/3}$ scaling relation of the excess work with the quench rate for a large system.
+The delay time and the transition time are found to scale as $v^{-1/3}$.
+When downsizing the system, ergodicity of the system is restored, and the hysteresis shrinks.
+Meanwhile, the scaling of the excess work transitions from $v^{2/3}$ to $v$.
+These results will be helpful in optimizing the energy cost and the speed of thermodynamic processes, and may have potential applications in information erasure and heat-engine design.

-\textit{The model.}\textendash We consider the kinetic 1D mean-field Curie-Weiss model with ferromagnetic interaction introduced in Ref. \citep{Meibohm_PhysRevLett_2022}.
-The Curie-Weiss model consists of $N$ Ising spins $\sigma_{i}=\pm1$, labeled $i=1,\dots,N$, with the coupling strength $J/2N$.
+\textit{The model}\textendash We consider the kinetic Curie-Weiss model with ferromagnetic interaction introduced in Refs. \citep{Meibohm_PhysRevLett_2022,Meibohm_NewJPhys_2023}.
+The Curie-Weiss model consists of $N$ Ising spins $\sigma_{i}=\pm1$, labeled $i=1,\dots,N$, with the coupling strength $J/(2N)$.
 The system is embedded in a heat reservoir at an inverse temperature $\beta=1/(k_{\mathrm{B}}T)$, and subject to a varying field $H(t)$ controlled by some external agent.
-The state of the system is characterized by the magnetic moment $M=\sum_{i}\sigma_{i}$.
-In the thermodynamic limit $N\to\infty$, we use the mean magnetization $m\equiv M/N$ to denote the system state.
-The internal energy density is given by \citep{Goldenfeld_book_2018}
+The state of the system can be characterized by the magnetic moment $M=\sum_{i}\sigma_{i}$.
+A single spin can flip $\pm1\to\mp1$ due to thermal fluctuations of the heat bath, and the magnetic moment changes as $M\to M_{\pm}=M\pm2$.
+The probability $P(M,t)$ of finding the system in state $M$ at time $t$ evolves under the master equation,